ioccc-src/winner/2020/ferguson1/gameplay.md

 snake) turn (so that you go perpendicular) and then watch as the snake starts unwinding at one place and then suddenly unwinds another direction.

-An example of extreme cannibalism is in the [cannibalism.log.md][] file.
+An example of extreme cannibalism is in the [cannibalism.log.html][] ([cannibalism.log.md][] on GitHub) file.
 It explains information about the file including how to find the bug, head and tail of the snake, at least where it was documented.
 The first run has several dumps.
 The final example has the snake inside itself.

 # <a name="shedding" href="#toc">Gameplay: Shedding (stretching)</a>